 The Athletic Equality Index was developed as a way to measure LGBTQ inclusion policies and practices in athletic spaces.
 This first-of-its-kind inaugural report provides a comprehensive look at how member programs of the NCAA Power Five conferences are supporting their LGBTQ student-athletes, coaches, administrators, staff, and fans.

-Continue on this page for a high-level view of the data included in the report.
+Continue on this page for a high-level and most current view of the data.

 Researchers performed a comprehensive audit of handbooks, policy manuals, campus materials, social media, news sources and more in order to identify the outlined policies and practices.
 Scores were sent to conference and individual school leadership weeks prior to the public launch of the AEI, allowing schools the opportunity to review their assigned score and implement or make accessible any policies or efforts to maximize their scores.
 Scores will continue to be updated as schools make changes to their policies and practices, and/or continue to increase the accessibility of their efforts.